fzi-forschungszentrum-informatik/mongeu/README.md

 * `-l --listen <ADDR>`: address to listen on for connections.
 Currently, the address must be specified as a numeric IPv4- or IPv6-address.
 Multiple addresses may be specified.
-By default, the service accepts connections via all IPv4 and IPv6 addresses.
+By default, the service accepts connections via IPv6 addresses.
+Depending on the default `IPV6_V6ONLY` socket option of the system, it will also accept connections via IPv4.
 * `-p --port <PORT>`: port to listen on for connections.
 By default, the service listens on port 80.
 * `--base-uri <URI>`: specifies an URI under which the API is served.
 The base